Last updated on, removing one insurance provider who no longer covers bicycle travel.

-Cyclists tend to think about policies that’ll cover damage to or theft of their bicycles while they’re travelling with them.
+Cyclists tend to think about insurance policies that’ll cover damage to or theft of their bicycles while they’re travelling with them.

-Travellers tend to think about policies that’ll insure a range of travel, medical and personal expenses while they’re riding a bike.
+Travellers tend to think about insurance policies that’ll insure a range of travel, medical and personal expenses while they’re riding a bike.